rafaesc/reactube-client/README.md

 # Reactube-client
-**reactube-client** is a simple web-based on video playlist written in React and Typescript.
+**reactube-client** is a simple web responsive based on video playlist written in React and Typescript.

 [Live demo](http://rafaelescala.com/reactube/)